maryash/maryash.github.io/135/labs/lab_09.md

 The function does not return any values, instead, it should **update** the object's position `ppos` with its new position coordinates.

-Because we pass the coordinates `Coord3D * ppos` as a **pointer**, all changes to the fields of the struct pointed by `ppos`, will affect the original structure you pass into the function, not its local copy.
+Because we pass the coordinates `Coord3D * ppos` as a **pointer**, all changes to the fields of the class pointed by `ppos`, will affect the original object you pass into the function, not its local copy.
 Example:

 ```c++